Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-Discussions between the Board of Directors and the Board of Commissioners can be carried out through a joint meeting of the Board of Commissioners and Board of Directors.
-Through these meetings, the Board of Commissioners discusses various matters, including follow-up reports from the Minutes of Meeting of the Board of Commissioners; financial performance reports; and reports of committees under the Board of Commissioners.
+Discussions between the Board of Directors and the Board of Commissioners are conducted through joint Board of Commissioners meetings with the Board of Directors.
+Through these meetings, the Board of Commissioners discusses various agenda items, including Follow-up reports on the Board of Commissioners’ Meeting Minutes, financial performance reports, and reports from committees under the Board of Commissioners.

-Every year, the Bank’s strategy and policies in the short and medium term are prepared in the form of a Corporate Plan and Bank Business Plan (RBB) in accordance with the established Vision and Mission.
-Periodically, the Board of Directors together with the Board of Commissioners along with the Bank’s senior management evaluate the Bank’s strategy and policies and the implementation at all levels of the organization.
+Each year, the Bank’s short and medium-term strategies and policies are outlined in the Corporate Plan and Bank Business Plan (RBB), which are prepared based on the established Vision and Mission.
+Periodically, the Board of Directors, along with the Board of Commissioners and the Bank’s senior management, conduct periodic evaluations of strategies, policies, and their implementation at all levels of the organization.

-The Bank appointed Fransiska Oei as Corporate Secretary based on CIMB Niaga’s Board of Directors’ Circular Resolution No.001/SIR/DIR/IX/2016 dated 21 September 2016.
-The Bank’s Corporate Secretary is responsible for maintaining the Bank’s image and protecting the interests of the Bank by establishing good communication and relations with all parties, as well as acting as a liaison between the Bank and Shareholders and other Stakeholders.
+The Bank appointed Fransiska Oei as Corporate Secretary based on CIMB Niaga Board of Directors Circular Decree No. 001/SIR/DIR/IX/2016 dated 21 September 2016.
+The Bank’s Corporate Secretary is responsible for maintaining the Bank’s image and protecting its interests by establishing good communication and relationships with all parties, as well as acting as a liaison between the Bank and Shareholders and other Stakeholders.

 3.2 Access to Information for the Board of Commissioners 3.2.1 The Board of Directors is responsible for ensuring that the Board of Commissioners has access to accurate, relevant, and timely information.
 The Board of Commissioners itself ensures that it obtains sufficient information.
 The Board of Directors provides information to the Board of Commissioners regularly, without delay, and comprehensively on all matters relevant to the corporation.
 The Board of Commissioners may at any time request additional information to the Board of Directors.
 Apply

-The Board of Commissioners can interact with the Board of Directors both directly and through the Joint Meeting of the Board of Commissioners and Board of Directors, which are scheduled at the beginning of the year or also ad-hoc if there is material information/events that must be submitted to the Board of Commissioners.
+The Board of Commissioners can interact with the Board of Directors either directly or through joint Board of Commissioners meetings.
+These meetings are held according to a schedule established at the end of the previous year, but may also be held on an ad hoc basis if there is material information/events that need to be immediately communicated to the Board of Commissioners.

 3.3 Responsibilities of the Board of Directors and Board of Commissioners on Impacts of the Structure 3.3.1 The impact of the ownership structure on the corporation.
 The Board of Directors and the Board of Commissioners consider their responsibilities in the context of the shareholding structure and relationships between corporate shareholders, which may have an impact on corporate management and operations.
 Apply

-The Bank’s Board of Directors and Board of Commissioners ensure that the shareholder structure and relations between shareholders do not affect the implementation of the roles and responsibilities of the Bank’s Board of Directors and Board of Commissioners.
-All decisions and policies made by the Bank’s Board of Directors and Board of Commissioners are taken independently and transparently for the benefit of the Bank.
+The Bank’s Board of Directors and Board of Commissioners ensure that the shareholder structure and relationships between shareholders do not affect the implementation of their roles and responsibilities.
+All decisions and policies taken by the Bank’s Board of Directors and Board of Commissioners are made independently and transparently in the best interests of the Bank.

 Principle 4: